2023 Most Popular Communications Technology/Support Master's Degree Schools

 Read full report on Communications Technologies & Support at Northeastern University

-With a ranking of #8, Atlantic University College did quite well on this year’s most popular schools for communications technologies and support students working on their master’s degree.
-Located in the city of Guaynabo, Atlantic University College is a private not-for-profit school with a small student population.
+Atlantic University College came in at #8 in this year’s edition of the Most Popular Communications Technology/Support Master’s Degree Schools ranking.
+Located in the city of Guaynabo, Atlantic University College is a private not-for-profit college with a small student population.

 Of the 14 students majoring in communications technologies and support at Atlantic University College, 93% are male and 7% are female.